Manual Machining

 three-dimensional

-A space that has length, width, and depth.
+3D.
+Having length, width, and depth.
 Three-dimensional space can be represented by the Cartesian coordinate system.

-tool life
+tool geometry

 tool wear